 However, Tumblr has some downsides, and the main one is that it is not meant to be your primary portfolio site.
 So if you’re a professional artist, you should consider other alternatives on the list.
 I recommend using Tumblr as an additional promoting website to extend your online presence.

-The Pins don’t come from only one source, but you can explore between the pictures other people pinned from different sites all over the web.
-So, if you’re seeking for some design inspiration for your project, Pinterest is the quickest way to find it.
+The Pins don’t come from only one source, but you can explore the pictures other people pinned from different sites all over the web.
+So, if you’re seeking some design inspiration for your project, Pinterest is the quickest way to find it.